Shivendra Singh Dungarpur: Film preservation and restoration

 Shivendra was a donor for the British Film Institute's restoration of Alfred Hitchcock's silent film, The Lodger: A Story of the London Fog.
 In 2010, Dungarpur was approached by Martin Scorsese's organization World Cinema Project, which was interested in restoring the 1948 classic Kalpana directed by Uday Shankar.
 Shivendra facilitated the restoration of the film that was done by Martin Scorsese's World Cinema Foundation, that was premiered in the Cannes Film Festival Classic section in 2012.
 In 2013, he collaborated with the World Cinema Foundation again for the restoration of the 1972 Sinhalese film "Nidhanaya" directed by eminent Sri Lankan filmmaker Dr. Lester James Peries.
 The restored version of the film was premièred at the Venice International Film Festival, 2013.

+In 2023, he joined the main jury of the 19th Play-Doc festival, an event with a strong focus on promotion of less-known nonfiction film heritage of Galicia.